Нирковий тубулярний ацидоз

 Type 1 is impairment in hydrogen ion secretion in the distal tubule, resulting in a persistently high urine pH (> 5.5) and systemic acidosis.
 Plasma bicarbonate is frequently < 15 mEq/L (15 mmol/L), and hypokalemia, hypercalciuria, and decreased citrate excretion are often present.
 Hypercalciuria is the primary abnormality in some familial cases, with calcium-induced tubulointerstitial damage causing distal RTA.
 Nephrocalcinosis and nephrolithiasis are possible complications of hypercalciuria and hypocitraturia if urine is relatively alkaline.

 This syndrome is rare.
 Sporadic cases occur most often in adults and may be primary (nearly always in women) or secondary.
 Familial cases usually first manifest in childhood and are most often autosomal dominant.
-Secondary type 1 RTA may result from drugs, kidney transplantation, or various disorders:
+Secondary type 1 RTA may result from medications, kidney transplantation, or various disorders:

 Potassium level may be high in patients with chronic obstructive uropathy or sickle cell anemia.